tallguyjenks/fla.sh/README.md

 Will need to have `brew` to install dependencies listed below and also `brew install coreutils` to get the GNU core utilities as `shuf` is not in macOS by default.

+You will need to put the script itself somewhere in your `$PATH` and execute it to initialize setup.

 Confirmed to work on macOS 10.14.6 more recent version welcome to test and file an issue/pull request to update README if other versions run the script as it should.

 ### Linux